ema-marconato/ml_lab/README.md

 ```

 Make sure everything works as proper (sklearn must be updated to the latest version), otherwise for bugs and other fixes contact me.

+## Pytorch notebook

+We will make use of Google Colab to run the notebook in the folder ``./pytorch``.
+All dependencies must be installed on the colab notebook.